 Those suffering from severe hypoglycemia might be treated using the glucose injections.
 People having high levels of glucose are often diagnosed with diabetes.
 In such cases, the irregularity in blood sugar levels might be corrected using regular testing so as to monitor blood glucose levels

-The most common type of medication for people suffering from diabetes is an injection of insulin so as to regulate the level of sugar levels in the blood.
+The most common type of medication for people suffering from diabetes is an injection of so as to regulate the level of sugar levels in the blood.
 Doctors might also prescribe drugs like alpha-glucosidase inhibitors which are designed to lower the blood glucose level.
 As with most diseases, prevention is usually better than cure.
 Development of good habits, like maintaining healthy diets and regular exercises, can result into normal levels of blood sugar level.
-Glucose levels might also be regulated through the use of medication or insulin therapies.
+Glucose levels might also be regulated through the use of medication or therapies.

 Featured Image Source: Depositphotos/Syda_Productions